Theatre Funding: Complete Guide

 Esmee Fairbairn Foundation – http://esmeefairbairn.org.uk/what-we-fund/arts

-The Foundation offers funding to arts organisations that help improve the quality of life for people and communities, and lead to genuine social change.
+The Foundation offers funding to arts organisations that have a regular annual turnover of over £50,000 to help improve the quality of life for people and communities, and lead to genuine social change.
 They are interested in emerging talent and unusual and innovative projects.
 The average grant is £64,000.

 Stage One offer a start-up fund to support new producers and productions with the overall aim to sustain the future of quality commercial theatre in the U.K.